Clare Crawley Is the New Star of The Bachelorette: Look Back at Her Journey to Find Love

 Michael Fullana/Walt Disney Television via Getty Images

-Fans met Crawley on Juan Pablo's season of The Bachelor.
+Fans met Crawley on Juan Pablo Galavis' season of The Bachelor.
 The reality star was one of the final two contestants along with Nikki Ferrell.
-However, she was "shocked" after Pablo "chose to tell me something that no woman wants to hear" when the cameras weren't rolling.
+However, she was "shocked" after Galavis "chose to tell me something that no woman wants to hear" when the cameras weren't rolling.

 "That he doesn't know me and some sexual thing I don't want to repeat," she said during the 2014 season.
 "It was insulting and it was offensive."

-Crawley slammed Pablo during the finale after he gave his final rose to Ferrell.
+Crawley slammed Galavis during the finale after he gave his final rose to Ferrell.

 "I lost respect for you because I'll tell you what: I thought I knew what kind of man you were, [but] what you just made me go through, I would never want my children having a father like you," she said.